missing-semester/missing-semester/ebook/README.md

 What can be improved :
 - Add a nice cover image ( in metadata.yaml, I guess)
 - Correct authors (I didn't really know what to put)
 - Generate ebook directly from original articles (the ones in _2020)
----

-I was largely inspired by this article : https://medium.com/@davidgrophland/making-an-ebook-from-markdown-to-kindle-cf224326b1a2
+I was largely inspired by [this article](https://medium.com/@davidgrophland/making-an-ebook-from-markdown-to-kindle-cf224326b1a2).